W&B Weave Self-Managed

 NAME READY STATUS RESTARTS AGE

-- Edit the CR instance used to deploy the platform.
+To integrate the ClickHouse database with W&B, edit the CR instance used to deploy the platform:

 - Use Kubernetes service details to configure Weave tracing: